-All degree/certificate programs will submit assessment Plan Reports on an annual basis.
-Assessment Plan Reports will also be submitted on an annual basis for each of the Student Learning Outcomes and for any designated co-curricular programs on campus.
+Assessment Plan Reports will be submitted by all degree/certificate programs on an annual basis.
+Assessment Plan Reports will also be submitted for each of the Student Learning Outcomes and for any designated co-curricular programs on campus.

 Terms

 Assessment Ambassador: Each member of the Student Learning Committee will be considered an Assessment Ambassador to the institution.
 Committee members will meet with individuals throughout the institution to assist with, explain, and encourage professional assessment practices.
 Back